 How Does the Uprise Stand Up Desk Compare to Other Mid-Tier Desks?

-From our perspective from having tested so many sit-stand desks that are on the market today, there are “cheap” Chinese-made products and there are high-quality Chinese-made products.
-The Uprise, UpTown, and the Electra are examples of the latter, while other desks that are only slightly less expensive use inferior base components, which account for the difference you’ll see in our review ratings when comparing products based on Jiecang or Conset bases, e.g., versus TiMotion and other brands we’ve come to know and appreciate for their quality.
+From our perspective from having tested so many sit-stand desks that are on the market today, there are “cheap” Chinese-made desks and there are higher-quality Asian-made desks, as well as the top-quality American-made standing desks.
+The Uprise is an example of the higher-quality Asian imports.
+Other desks that are only slightly less expensive use inferior base components, which account for the difference you’ll see in our review ratings when comparing products based on Jiecang or Conset bases, e.g., versus TiMotion and other brands we’ve come to know and appreciate for their quality.
 The Jiecang base’s quality issues impact not only its reliability and durability, but its performance and stability as well.

+Some other mid-tier standing desks like the all-American iMovR Energize offer an alternative to the Uprise’s High-Pressure Laminate (HPL) tabletop surfaces: 3D lamination.
 3D lamination is a newer, more advanced tabletop manufacturing process that results in a more durable and stable surface, ergo-contoured edging, impressive fully-laminated grommet holes, and an elegant appearance of being made from a solid piece of hardwood.
 3D lamination costs less than the commonly-used HPL that’s been used for decades, but requires very expensive and very large machinery to fabricate, which few tabletop manufacturers yet possess.
-For example, Ergoprise sells their standard 30”x48” HPL desktop top for $220 versus iMovR’s price of $129 for the same-size 3D-laminated top.
-But if you’re looking for premium bamboo or other hardwood tops, or you need an extra-deep 36” desktop, you won’t find them at iMovR.
-So that sums up the trade-offs between these two top-choice products in the mid-tier electric category.
+That being said, if you’re looking for premium bamboo or other hardwood tops, or you need an extra-deep 36” desktop, you won’t find them at iMovR.

 To view more adjustable height desks, visit our Adjustable Height Desks Comparison Review.
 Be sure to sign up for our monthly newsletter to get the latest in ergonomic- and active workplace product reviews.